-Since 1955, the University has offered some of its courses to superior high school students through the Early College Experience (ECE) Program (since 2005, the name for the former High-School Cooperative Program).
-The ECE, part of the Office of Early College Programs, certifies both instructors and courses.
-Currently available at more than 100 Connecticut high schools, the program offers a wide range of lower-division courses to students who have exhibited the talent and dedication to study university-level material while still in high school.
+Since 1955, the University has offered some of its courses to superior high school students through the Early College Experience (ECE) Program (before 2005, the program was known as the High-School Cooperative Program).
+The ECE, part of the Office of Early College Programs, certifies both instructors and courses in 32 disciplines.
+Currently available at more than 195 Connecticut high schools with 11,615 students enrolled, the program offers a wide range of lower-division courses to students who have exhibited the talent and dedication to study university-level material while still in high school.

 For further information, follow one of the links below.